-The upside down bowl base means that there’s a 360° range of motion.
+The upside down bowl base means that there’s a 360° range of motion, creating lots of ways to exercise on it.
 Your goal is to stand on it and let it tilt in various directions without letting the edge touch the floor.
 The smaller the base is, the harder it is to do this.

 Start with a wobble board with a large base.
 Once you get the hang of it, you can increase the difficulty by buying another wobble board, this time with a smaller base.